Joadja, New South Wales: Population

+In popular culture

+Joadja was the location for much of the action in the 2008 cricket-themed horror-comedy film I Know How Many Runs You Scored Last Summer.

 Heritage listing

 Joadja is of State and National heritage significance.
 It is one of the most important nineteenth-century industrial and archaeological mining relics in Australia, and certainly the most spectacular of the early shale mining sites in New South Wales.
 It is extremely rare in its level of preservation which maintains the relationships between industrial sites and habitation sites with very little twentieth-century intrusion.
 Joadja demonstrates close links with Scotland through technology, managers, miners and refinery workers.
 The outline of much of the site is still available from surface evidence.
 Enough is still standing to allow industrial archaeologists to learn a great deal about early mining towns and about the technology of kerosene shale refining.

 By heating shale in the unique D-shaped iron "retorts", the Australian Kerosene Oil and Mineral Company produced kerosene, candles, wax and oil between the 1870s and 1911.

 Joadja kerosene oil shale mining and refining site was listed on the New South Wales State Heritage Register on 5 November 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Joadja has rare historical significance as a major shale mining venture in New South Wales in the last quarter of the nineteenth century.
 The remains present a ruined but complete picture of the workings of a shale mining and processing community that was virtually completely self-contained.
 As a collection of structures that represent an isolated mining and processing plant, the remains survive as a rare group of relics that are of national historical significance.
 Joadja demonstrates close links with Scotland through technology, managers, miners and refinery workers.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 Joadja is visually compelling and the outline of much of the site is still available from surface evidence.
 As an intact industrial and domestic landscape with minimal twentieth-century intrusion it is extremely rare.